AndyLPK247/py-pl-tiny-fw/README.md

 py-pl-tiny-fw
 =============

+I developed this project for my interview at PrecisionLender in March 2018.
-This is a small example test framework written in Python.
+It is a small example test framework written in Python.
 It tests a very simple REST API for two GET methods.
 Although its scope is small, it is designed to be expandable.